Substance Abuse Counseling Certification

-- Completion of an official, established education program to prepare health care professionals for the practice of substance abuse care.
+- Completion of an official, established education program to prepare health care professionals for the practice of substance abuse counseling and addictions counseling.

-- Candidates for the Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Certification.
+- Candidates for the Certification must successfully complete the continuing education program by The American Institute of Health Care Professionals, Inc. Completion of the required education courses qualifies the educational component necessary to apply for Substance Abuse Counseling Certification at the Practitioner level.
 This program consists of 215 contact hours of continuing education.
 See Full Program: Access here

 Those applicants who become certified by the AIHCP as Substance Abuse Practitioners may use the initials/credential CSAP., after their names: “Certified Substance Abuse Practitioner”

-Those applicants who become certified by the AIHCP in Christian Spiritual Counseling and complete the CE education curriculum for Spiritual Counseling with a Christian Focus, may use the initials/credential SCC-C after their names.
-“Spiritual Christian Counselor, Certified”
+Those applicants who become certified by the AIHCP in Substance Abuse Practitioners and complete the CE education curriculum for Substance Abuse Counseling, may use the initials/credential CSAP after their names.
+“Certified Substance Abuse Practitioner”

 All certifications shall be for a period of 4 years from the date that the initial certification.

 Certified members may receive re-certification at the expiration of their four year term by: